Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 Page crawl allowances on Raven Tools plans

-By contrast, Semrush’s ‘Pro’ plan lets you crawl 100,000 pages per month, the ‘Guru’ plan 300,000 and the Business plan 1 million.
+By contrast, Semrush’s ‘Starter’ plan lets you crawl 100,000 pages per month, the ‘Pro+’ plan 300,000 and the ‘Advanced’ plan 1 million.

 Raven Tools also gives you more project slots to play with — you can go from 2 up to 320 with Raven Tools, which compares positively with Semrush’s 5 to 40 range.

-It should be remembered however that Semrush’s overall feature set is considerably larger than Raven Tools’ — so while Raven Tools is more generous when it comes to the number and size of websites that you can add to your account, the analysis you’ll be able to do on them will be much more basic.
+It should be remembered, however, that Semrush’s overall feature set is considerably larger than Raven Tools’ — so while Raven Tools is more generous when it comes to the number and size of websites that you can add to your account, the analysis you’ll be able to do on them will be much more basic.

-Semrush vs Raven tools: the verdict
+Semrush vs Raven Tools: the verdict

 The only reason I can think of to use Raven Tools over Semrush boils down to price.
 Its entry-level plan is much cheaper than the Semrush equivalent.
 But with one exception — rank tracking limits, where Raven Tools is considerably more generous than Semrush — these cheaper plans give you a fraction of the SEO functionality that Semrush provides.